guneetmac/toddler-chef/README.md

 ## 🐛 Known Issues

-- Instagram scraping may require periodic updates due to platform changes
+- Social media scraping (Instagram, TikTok) may require periodic updates due to platform changes
 - Some recipe posts may not parse correctly if formatting is unusual
+- Recipe Schema support varies by website - popular recipe sites work best

 ## 🚀 Future Enhancements